f3rno64/track-time-cli/README.md

                                             it if needed
-  track-time-cli sheets                     List all sheets track-time-cli resume                     Resume the last active entry
+  track-time-cli sheets                     List all sheets track-time-cli resume                     Resume the last active entry track-time-cli yesterday                  Display a summary of activity for
+                                            yesterday

 Options:
   --help     Show help                                                 [boolean]